Renne-dev/Renne-dev/README.md

 ## Hi there 👋
-Hey, I'm **Renne**.
+Hey, I'm **Renne**, I'm 16.
 I like to break geometry dash with Geode SDK mods!

 **My  focus right now is to get my mod menu (Lunar) accpeted on to the Geode Index!**